canonical/workshop/docs/explanation/essentials/sdks.rst

 The publisher of the SDK implements save and restore actions to let |project_markup| handle such data consistently as the *SDK state*.

-Before applying any changes to the SDK, usually during a :command:`workshop refresh`,
+Before applying any changes to the workshop during a :command:`workshop refresh` operation,
 |project_markup| saves the workshop's SDK states
 by invoking their :ref:`hooks <exp_sdk_hooks>`.
 After a successful change,